Justintime50/easypost-cli/README.md

 - Lookup EasyPost account details, create child users, and more

 ## Install

+The EasyPost CLI was intended to be used in `bash` but can instead be installed and run in `sh`, `dash`, or `ksh` if elected.
+Simply change the shell name in the install command below and change the shebang in the `ep` executable found at the default installation location.

 Install the EasyPost CLI into the default location `/usr/local/bin` which should already be in your path: